if a product is good enough to sell, it’s good enough to be testED

 How do we select test topics?

 We select test topics based upon enterprise demand.
-Our expertise in threat and vulnerability research lends itself to addressing the harder problems of information security: exploits and malware protection, and all the ways attackers can circumvent security products.
-Things that can be challenging for even seasoned security pros.
+Our expertise in threat and vulnerability research lends itself to addressing the harder problems of information security: exploits and malware protection, and the many different ways attackers can circumvent security products — things that can be challenging for even seasoned security pros.